zackargyle/react-bash/README.md

 >✌⊂(✰‿✰)つ✌

 **Some ideas for contributions:**
-* Add `echo` command with environment variables?
 * Add `grep` command that walks/searches the `structure`
-* Add `whoami` command
-* Add handles for the three circles at the top left of the terminal
 * Add multiline support / text formatting for `cat`

 ## License